marvi2424/little-lemon-website/README.md

   - The API checks for existing reservations and validates the input data.
   - It provides information about the availability of reservations for a specified date, including the number of reservations per hour and maximum capacity constraints.

+## Database

+This project uses a MySQL database for data storage.